 “The building of Veda Nilayam including movable assets such as furniture, books, jewels, etc are in a state of disuse for more than three years.
-So, the government has decided to transfer all immovable and movable properties to the government for its upkeep until the acquisition process is complete,”
+So, the government has decided to transfer all immovable and movable properties to the government for its upkeep until the acquisition process is complete,” the statement said.

 The state government had initiated steps to acquire the property and published a preliminary notification on June 28, 2019, and thereafter a declaration on May 6 this year.
 An acquisition notice pasted on the property also gave 30-day time to raise objections if any.